What is the significance of a course number?

 How many credits of Directed Research can I apply towards my degree?

 Eight (8).
 Students can enroll in a directed research with a full-time faculty member for between 2-4 credits.
 Directed Research courses offer JD students with an opportunity to do extensive research and writing on a topic of their choice.
 A final paper will be approximately 2500 words/credit (excluding bibliography).
 Students may enroll in Directed Research in the Summer or Winter Session.
 Students intending to enroll in a Directed Research should complete the registration form (available here) and return it by the appropriate deadline.
-Directed Research for 4 credits will only be approved in exceptional circumstances.

 How do I audit a class?